top of page

 Nigel Denning

-Nigel Denning, Counselling Psychologist, is the director Integrative Psychology and Medicine, and brings four decades of experience in psychology, human development, and contemplative practice.
+Nigel Denning, Counselling Psychologist (MA, MPsych), is the director Integrative Psychology and Medicine, and brings four decades of experience in psychology, human development, and contemplative practice.
 He has extensive background in individual and group work, professional training, and the development of innovative approaches to attachment, relationships, and non-ordinary states of consciousness.
 Nigel co-developed Integrative Attachment Therapy with colleagues from Harvard, contributed to international training programs in psychedelic integration, and has participated in research settings exploring non-ordinary states.
 He has provided education and consultation across areas including institutional abuse, family systems, organisational behaviour, and community dynamics, and has presented at national and international forums on a range of topics related to human behaviour and social influence.
 Alongside his professional work, Nigel has maintained a 40-year meditation practice within Hindu and Buddhist traditions, and has supported the preservation and teaching of the Tibetan Bon lineage through leadership roles in the Australian Bon Mustang Foundation.

 Where we are.